Celisium/libnbt/README.md

 * Write in-memory NBT structures, both uncompressed and compressed (supporting both zlib and Gzip as with reading).
 * Use the new long array tag added in Minecraft 1.12.

-libnbt does not provide support for:
+libnbt does yet not provide support for:
-* Reading .mca files used for storing regions (unlikely to be added).
+* Reading .mca files used for storing regions.
-* Working with the SNBT format (likely to be added in the future).
+* Working with the SNBT format.

+These are likely to be added in the future.

 ## Usage Instructions
 libnbt is dependent on either [zlib](https://www.zlib.net/) or [miniz](https://github.com/richgel999/miniz).
 A copy of miniz is included in this repository.